43615/adc-lang/README.md

 - Algorithms with optimal performance for large inputs, even at the cost of some flat inefficiency for small inputs.
 This is also the case for Malachite's arithmetic functions.
 - Array-related functions support arbitrary nesting by using iterative algorithms instead of recursive calls.
 - No use of generative AI of any kind, all of this is made by humans.

-## Platform compatibility

-This crate should work on all systems supported by Rust.
-However, I do not extensively test it on anything other than x86-64 Linux.
-Please report any platform-related issues.